dateng2016/notes/voice_agent.md

 Check boxfuse

 Use the boxfuse version BEFORE deployement.

 Also have jdk 17

 ## Moin

 Use some GOOD calls -> Google folder to demo calls -> like complaints

 ## Vahag Follow up system

 When someone signs up -> email / SMS

 US and Canada -> Non-restaurant

 Delivery Cost ->

 ## TODO:

 -   Regular Customer -> Custom Logic -> Needs to decide on the definition/logic for this.

 -   if they have active order pick up as usual
 -   if no active order pick up and ask Hi thanks for calling ….
 Are you calling to place an order?

 -   Previous call logs from the same day.
 (Less urgent)

 -   Shopify scraping.
 (Hard to find websites)

 -   Hard code a solution to automatically transfer failed order agent

 -   Multiple AI Voices

 -   Set up log to debug why no weekly email.

 -   Complaints / Catering notification opening status check

 -   Duplicate Agents using conversation flow

 -   Analyze receptionist calls

 -   Receptionist report update.
 (Notified Zahid)

-Today's update:

-- looked into reservation.
-Fixed modify/cancellation transfer.
-Looked into shopify but hard to find menu page on shopify.
+-   Order placement (Major Thing)

+-   Voice selection

+-   Frontend Fix for menu upload.

+-   Look into openai real-time and agent api, Look into deepseek OCR.